mateoconlechuga/VYSION-Backgrounds/readme.md

 I'll be making more and putting them here and in Epsilon's development Discord server.

-There are two convimg files, the normal one creates the appvars with compression, and the old one I used originally before the later builds used different headers and lacked compression.
-Note that the yaml's will only work with convimg 8.3+
+Note that the yaml will only work with convimg 8.3+

 Have a bizzare day!